 Composite and fiberglass repair, for example, will typically run about $100 to $200.
 Steel and aluminum are more expensive at $150 to $250.
 At the same time, wood panels will cost anywhere from $200 to $300 to fix.

 Not all openers offer the same functionality and features.

-But other models will offer a host of additional features that make life and daily use a little more convenient.
+But other models will offer additional features that make life and daily use more convenient.
 Features like: